-A CMP is required in metropolitan areas with a population greater than 200,000, or Transportation Management Areas (TMAs), as well as in urbanized areas that have requested designation as a TMA.
+A CMP is required in metropolitan areas with a population greater than 200,000, Transportation Management Areas (TMAs), and urbanized areas that have requested designation as a TMA.
 The CMP is intended to address congestion through a process that provides for effective management and operations (M&O), based on cooperatively developed travel demand reduction and operational management strategies.
 Even if a metropolitan area is not a TMA or in nonattainment status, the CMP represents good practice in monitoring, assessing, and resolving congestion issues in any MPO.
 The CMP establishes a rigorous method of identifying and evaluating transportation improvement strategies, including both operations and capital projects.

 A well-designed CMP should help the MPO to:

-- Develop alternative strategies to mitigate congestion;
+- Develop alternative strategies to mitigate congestion

-- Determine the cause of congestion;
+- Determine the cause of congestion

-- Identify congested locations;
+- Identify congested locations

-- Evaluate the potential of different strategies;
+- Evaluate the potential of different strategies

-- Propose alternative strategies that best address the causes and impacts of congestion.
+- Propose alternative strategies that best address the causes and impacts of congestion

-The congestion management process helps MPOs and partner agencies achieve regional operations performance objectives, and can deliver a number of collateral benefits as well.
+The congestion management process helps MPOs and partner agencies achieve regional operations performance objectives and can deliver a number of collateral benefits as well.
 By addressing congestion through a comprehensive process, the CMP provides a framework for responding to congestion and other operational issues in a consistent, coordinated fashion.

 The CMP enables MPOs and their operating agency partners to measure performance, manage data, and analyze alternative strategies in a systematic manner.
-The CMP also enables MPOs to base congestion management strategies on defined objectives; this process allows regions to focus on the most congested areas and achieve maximum benefit by targeting their investments.
+The CMP also enables MPOs to base congestion management strategies on defined objectives.
+This process allows regions to focus on the most congested areas and achieve maximum benefit by targeting their investments.